 Paul Jamie Kidd

 As established App developers, we are more than aware that the App Store, pretty much alone, is where it’s at.
-Whether its discovering a bunch of high-ranking keywords, how your messaging is displayed on your App Store artwork, or even if your icons will entice a purchase – it can make a world of difference to whether someone wants to invest in your product of not.
+Whether it’s discovering a bunch of high-ranking keywords, how your messaging is displayed on your App Store artwork, or even if your icons will entice a purchase – it can make a world of difference to whether someone wants to invest in your product or not.

 If you have no presence in the store then it’s likely that you won’t get much of a look in terms of sales.
 It can be, at times, incredibly brutal.
 Sometimes your rank in the App Store doesn’t do the time spent on projects any justice whatsoever.